Yusen-Peng/BPMT/README.md

 ## Under Discussion

+1. OSC projects?

-1. for NTU, batch-level padding (current setup) OR fixed-length sequence?
+2. for NTU, batch-level padding (current setup) OR fixed-length sequence?

 ![alt text](docs/ntu_seq_length_distribution.png)

-2. can't fit Skeletics152 - disk is full (do we have a "shared" directory to store datasets?)
+3. can't fit Skeletics152 - disk is full (do we have a "shared" directory to store datasets?)

-## Issues with other datasets

-Why other datasets are not considered because:

-1. FineGym: three-level hierarchy (actions + sub-actions)
-2. Kinetics (skeleton): too many videos: 500,000 - maybe wait for a sec

 ## Baseline - (TLCA: Transfer Learning with Cross Attention)